 Like the pattern recognition we use to acquire a new language, we also need to develop this recognition to identify patterns of systemic discrimination.
 Being able to identify these specific and concrete patterns in the workplace—whether based on race/ethnicity, gender, sexual orientation or disability—is the first step in being able to interrupt them.
 Understanding EDI literacy as a 360-hour project can help to challenge some of our misguided beliefs about the training and commitment required for EDI work.
 This 360-hour guideline offers a clear, measurable reframing of what it takes to truly lead organizations as an EDI Champion.

-Challenging Racial Discrimination at Work
+Challenging Institutional Discrimination at Work

 Racial discrimination is the act of treating someone differently because of their racial identity.